MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al245.md

 # Compiler Error AL245
 The signature of procedure '{0}' does not match the signature required by attribute '{1}': procedure cannot be local.

+## Description
+The visibility of the procedure where the attribute is set does not match the signature required by attribute.
+For more information about the required signature, see the attribute's documentation.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also